adrpadua/EventGrid/README.md

 - How would you change your program if you were working with a much larger world size?

-## Language
-- Java 1.7
-- Used JUnit and Mockito for testing
-- ViagogoGrid.java is the entry point

 ## How To Run
 From the project root directory:
 ```